Ai Accountant

 Poor Rule Priority Management

-Specific rules should not be overridden by general ones, document precedence, test interactions.
+Specific rules should not be overridden by general ones.
+Document precedence and test interactions.
+A poorly ordered ruleset is the number one cause of silent misposts.

 Missing GST Code Assignments

-Every expense rule should embed GST handling, even non GST items must be marked as “No GST,” avoid filing gaps.
+Every expense rule should embed GST handling.
+Even non GST items must be marked as "No GST."
+Avoid filing gaps by treating GST code assignment as mandatory, not optional.

 Skipping Invoice Linking

-Rules should facilitate invoice matching, flag transactions needing attachments for GST credit claims.
+Rules should facilitate invoice matching.
+Flag transactions needing attachments for GST credit claims.
+Without linked invoices, ITC claims are indefensible during audits.

 Reconciliation and Validation Workflow